Nelson-Liang/Nelson-Liang.github.io/projects/Lion-Dance.md

   - Lion Dance
   - Leader
   - Teamwork
-summary: I discuss a hobby that I have done for years and what I learn from it.
+summary: The art of lion dance and what I learn from it.
 ---

 <p align='center'>